Xilinx/XilinxCEDStore/ced/Xilinx/IPI/Versal_CPM_QDMA_Accel_Sys_Design/Readme.md

         - Internal method
         - Simple bypass method
         - Csh bypass method
+  * Access to Memory Regions
-  * Access to the following memory regions via the PCIe link will be demonstrated
+    - Access to the following memory regions via the PCIe link will be demonstrated
       - OCM
       - RTCA
       - SBI
       - QSPI
       - CPM
       - Inter Processer Interrupt registers

 VPK120 board has two device variants with MP and MHP parts.